d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

                 * "type": **REQUIRED**

-                    Must contain the reason the DMARC policy was overridden.
+                    The reason the DMARC policy was overridden.

                 * "comment": **OPTIONAL**

-                    Must contain further details if available.
+                    Further details if available.

     2. "identifiers": **REQUIRED**